mrsbynum8/Connect-Four/README.txt

+A simple Connect Four game.
+Using HTML, CSS, JavaScript, jQuery

-A Pen created at CodePen.io.
-You can find this one at https://codepen.io/rhannie8/pen/gJwyKz.
+You can find this one at https://mrsbynum8.github.io/Connect-Four/